Unfair Trade Practices

 Monopolies meant that a few people had the power to dictate to everybody else.
 The federal government saw this action as unfair and took action.
 In July 1890 Congress passed the "Sherman Antitrust Act" (named after its author, Senator John Sherman of Ohio) in an attempt to preserve competition and to prevent further concentration of economic power.
 The Sherman Act prohibits practices which create monopolies or restrain trade by obstructing trade and competition.

 As the Sherman Act applied only to interstate and international trade and commerce, many states quickly passed Sherman-like legislation to regulate state practices.
 Like the federal law, these state statutes were designed to protect the public by suppressing trusts, securing competition, and preventing monopolies.

 If North Carolina's statute only prohibited monopolies, it wouldn't be of much use ("trust busting" on a state level isn't very common).
-These days very few legal actions are filed under the state statute to regulate monopolies and trusts.
+Few legal actions are filed these days uinder the state statute to regulate monopolies and trusts.
 In addition to regulating monopolies, though, our state law also declares as unlawful "unfair methods of competition in or affecting commerce, and unfair or deceptive acts or practices in or affecting commerce."
 Although this portion of the statute is not a criminal offense, the statute provides specific relief to injured parties.